What happens after you submit your application

 Once we are satisfied these have been met, we will submit the invoice for payment, which will take two weeks to process.

-If funded works come in under budget, Heritage EQUIP grants will be reduced to reflect up to 50% of the real cost, not the proposed costs, of the seismic strengthening work.
+If funded activities come in under budget, Heritage EQUIP grants will be reduced to reflect the proportion agreed of the real cost, not the proposed costs, of the seismic strengthening advice or upgrade works.

 You must promote the support from Heritage EQUIP

 When undertaking seismic upgrade works, wherever possible, acknowledge the funding support given by Heritage EQUIP by installing signage at or near the property.
 We can provide logos if you are creating your own signage, and exterior building signage stickers for display.